previously writing as Cera duBois

 “Syrah…the most expensive red wine I have.”

 He pulled his wallet from his back pocket and flipped it open to take out a bill.
-“I’ll have a glass of that.”
+“I’ll have a glass.”

-A moment later, she set the glass before him and told him the price.
+A moment later, she set the wine before him and told him the price.

 He handed her a bill and smiled.
 “Keep the change.”
 Before she could turn away, he said, “So, how long have you lived here?
 I’m new in town.”